jlenain/flaapluc/README.md

 The pipeline uses an allsky file as input, which could easily be created using [`enrico`](http://enrico.readthedocs.org/en/latest/index.html). `FLaapLUC` is actually using `enrico` and can use it to generate an allsky file on the fly for you.

-`FLaapLUC` depends on the *Fermi* Science Tools, and it is assumed that you have a local installation of this software on your machine (for more details, see http://fermi.gsfc.nasa.gov/ssc/data/analysis/software/).
-In more details, the 'automaticLightCurve' class should be able to find the `gt_apps` Python modules provided in the *Fermi* Science Tools (be careful to have your shell variable `$PYTHONPATH` up-to-date, if applicable !).
+`FLaapLUC` depends on the *Fermi* Science Tools.
+The installation process should take care of this dependency, but see https://github.com/fermi-lat/Fermitools-conda/wiki for more details.
+More specifically, the `automaticLightCurve` class should be able to find the `gt_apps` Python module provided in the *Fermi* Science Tools.